redis/redis-doc/docs/manual/scaling.md

 "world"
 ```

-**Note:** if you created the cluster using the script your nodes may listen
+**Note:** if you created the cluster using the script, your nodes may listen
-to different ports, starting from 30001 by default.
+on different ports, starting from 30001 by default.

-The redis-cli cluster support is very basic so it always uses the fact that
+The `redis-cli` cluster support is very basic, so it always uses the fact that
 Redis Cluster nodes are able to redirect a client to the right node.
 A serious client is able to do better than that, and cache the map between
 hash slots and nodes addresses, to directly use the right connection to the